-1.1 Background
+1.1.BACKGROUND

-The Regulated Industries Commission (RIC) is responsible for establishing the principles and methodologies for determining rates, monitoring the performance and efficiency of service providers, and setting, and enforcing standards of service.
-The RIC Act No. 26 of 1998 requires the RIC to establish the principles and methodologies for determining rates for a maximum period of five (5) years.
+The Regulated Industries Commission (RIC) is, among other things, responsible for establishing the principles and methodologies for determining rates, monitoring the performance and efficiency of service providers and setting and enforcing standards of service.
+In addition, Section 6 (1)(j) of the RIC Act requires it to carry out periodic reviews of rating regimes of service providers and Section 48 provides for the review of principles for determining rates and charges to be done every five (5) years.
 It is within this context that this document has been prepared.